 For many students dental assisting school can be very costly and many are unable to work while pursuing their education, so there are often financial barriers with finishing school.
 Through your charitable donation, you can help someone not only receive an education but also provide them the opportunity for employment!

-Dr. Carolyn Ghazal Dental Assistant Scholarship - Gracie's Story
+Dr. Carolyn Ghazal Dental Assistant Scholarship Program

 “I’m just really thankful.
 I feel so blessed to receive this [scholarship] because I know it’s very rare, and I’m the first in my teacher’s class to receive it.
 I’m very honored and I’m very excited!”